2024 Solar Incentives Guide for Snellville, GA - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006, on a primary or secondary residence that you own in the United States.
-Originally, the tax credit was for 30% of the total cost – for panels, accessories, equipment and labor – although the percentage may range from 26-30%, depending on when your solar system was installed.
-There is no cap on the amount you can claim.
+The ITC can be applied to solar systems installed after January 1, 2006, and allows you to deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
+You can receive this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum amount you can claim.

-Your local Snellville solar panel installer can give you more information about the ITC and how it might apply to your situation.
+Your local Snellville solar panel installer can provide you with more information about the ITC and how it may apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-The best way to learn more about how the new Clean Energy Credit applies to you is to get in touch with your local Snellville solar panel installers.
+The best way to understand how the new Clean Energy Credit applies to you is to talk with your local Snellville solar panel company.

 State & Local Solar Incentives